 Panel members will ask about “how they’ve refined their design and how they’re going to meet the requirements in the handbook,” said Katie Wallace, NASA’s Student Launch project manager.

 Walther was tasked with guiding his teammates through the project’s rules and regulations.
-“I had to look it up and make we were following” those, he said.
+“I had to look it up and make sure we were following” those, he said.

 While the students have built rockets before, this project is more sophisticated than in the past.
 Nicholson said they have put in “a combined total of a couple hundred hours” and have a lot more work to do.